Notice: This page requires JavaScript to function properly.

 Basic Type Casting

-Type Casting is the process of converting a value of one datatype to another.
-Type Casting is usually possible between numerically represented values.
-For-example we can convert a float to an int and an int to a float.
-However converting a string to an int does not make any logical sense and hence is not possible.
+Type Casting is the process of converting a value from one data type to another.
+This is often possible between types that represent numbers.
+For example, you can convert a float to an int and vice versa.
+However, converting a string directly to an int doesn't make logical sense and is not possible without additional steps.

-Implicit Type Casting is when a value is automatically converted from one type to another, where needed.
+Implicit type casting occurs automatically when a value is converted from one type to another, usually from a smaller to a larger data type.

 cs